1. What is tuberculosis?

 The DOTS strategy is in practice in more than 180 countries.
 By March 2006, India has extended DOTS to the entire country.

-RNTCP is Revised National Tuberculosis Control Programme (RNTCP) applying the principles of DOTS to the Indian context.
+NTEP is National Tuberculosis Elimination Programme (NTEP) applying the principles of DOTS to the Indian context.

 7. How many people die from TB in India every year?

 TB is one of the leading causes of mortality in india.
 It kills more than 300,000 people in India every year.

 8. Which is the strongest risk factor for tuberculosis among adults and how does it affects the spread of TB?

 The Human Immunodeficiency Virus (HIV, the virus that causes AIDS) is the strongest risk factor for tuberculosis among adults.
 Tuberculosis is one of the earliest opportunistic diseases to develop amongst persons infected with HIV.
 HIV debilitates the immune system increasing the vulnerability to TB and increasing the risk of progression from TB infection to TB disease.
 An HIV positive person is six times (50-60% life time risk) more likely of developing TB disease once infected with TB bacilli, as compared to an HIV negative person, who has a 10% life-time risk.

 9. Can tuberculosis be cured in HIV co-infection?

 Tuberculosis can be cured, even among HIV-infected persons.
 TB treatment with DOTS reduces the morbidity and mortality among people living with HIV.